EnjoinHQ/hopfield/docs/chat/non-streaming.md

 const messages: hop.inferMessageInput<typeof chat>[] = [
   {
     role: "user",
-    content: "What's the coolest way to count to ten?", },
+    content: "How do you count to ten?",
+  },
 ];